refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/2-create-dataprovider.md

 });
 ```

+## metaData Usage

+In the [Override Specific Methods](#override-spesific-methods) section, we explained how to customize certain methods of an existing data provider.
 Now, let's take it a step further and make our update function even more flexible.
 We can allow the user to choose the HTTP method when making requests.
 This way, they can choose between using the `PATCH` or `PUT` method, depending on their needs.

 :::tip